 Many ESL students, particularly adults and students with inflexible schedules, prefer to augment or replace classroom ESL instruction with private tutoring.
 ESL tutors work one on one or in small groups with English learners of varying ages, often meeting at students' homes or in locations like coffee shops, libraries or churches.
 Private tutors usually are self employed, although they may work for tutoring services companies, school districts or other organizations.
 Skills needed for ESL tutoring are much the same as for classroom instruction, but the intimate nature of private tutoring can allow for increased role-playing exercises and other speaking and comprehension drills.

 The BLS predicted faster-than-average job growth for self-enrichment teachers, such as tutors, in the coming years.
-These professionals were expected to see a 21% increase in jobs from 2010-2020, an effect of the growing number of people looking to develop their language skills to become more hirable.
-Self-enrichment education teachers earned a mean salary of $40,360 per year in May 2012, according to the BLS.
+These professionals were expected to see a 10% increase in jobs from 2019-2029, an effect of the growing number of people looking to develop their language skills to become more hirable.
+Self-enrichment education teachers earned a mean salary of $47,930 per year as of May 2020, according to the BLS.